iAmEmanuele/sticky_header_reordering_list/README.md

 # sticky_header_reordering_list

-A Flutter widget to create reordering lists with sticky headers, making it easy to group items by sections and reorder them with drag-and-drop functionality.
+A Flutter widget to create reordering lists with sticky headers, making it easy to group items by sections, reorder them with drag-and-drop functionality, and optionally add customizable dividers between list items.

 ## Features

 - Group items into sections using custom extractors.
 - Display sticky headers for each section.
 - Enable drag-and-drop reordering of items within or across sections.
+- Add optional separators between list items with a customizable builder.
 - Fully customizable headers, items, and drag feedback.
 - Compatible with any type of data.